 Project Business Automation (PBA) is a business process management software designed for project-driven business that integrates all core project business processes into one, end-to-end system.
+PBA is considered a specialized project business system that streamline project management processes by standardizing, integrating, and automating them within a single unified platform.
 PBA is now recognized by Forrester as the next category of software solutions for project-driven organizations.

 PBA provides an integrated and continuously updated view of core project business processes normally managed in disparate applications.
 These core processes can be categorized in 3 main functional areas:

 - Project Insight and Analytics

 The key point about PBA is that all these areas are integrated in one system, providing real-time data streams that facilitate the acceleration and automation of processes that is not possible when managed in separate applications.

 Project Financials and Accounting – This area of PBA covers the financial management of projects and portfolios of projects.
 It includes, at a minimum, project costing, cost breakdown structures, budget management, estimate-at-completion, budget-at-completion, cost-to-complete, month-end reporting, cash flow management, revenue projections and revenue recognition.
 These functions are normally managed in the ERP, other accounting applications and various spreadsheets.

 Project Management and Operations – This area of PBA covers the operational component of projects.
 It includes, at a minimum, work breakdown structures, project scheduling, risk and issue management, milestone management, resource management, subcontract management.
 These functions are normally managed in project management/planning/scheduling applications, custom-built applications and various spreadsheets.